MCP Server

 x-content-type-options: nosniff

-Insufficient permissions for operations
+Insufficient Permissions for Operations

 - Review role assignments